Originally published in October 2010 – updated November 30, 2013.

 We also have a hard-wired ceiling fan at the top of our cathedral ceiling, which pushes the warm air back down into the living area and throughout the house.
 Obviously, the bigger your house the more you’ll have to think about how the warm air will flow.
 Last year we had an issue with our bathroom being freezing in the morning, because it’s furthest away from the wood stove.
 So we used a plug-in oil heater, which kept the bathroom toasty, but racked up a rather large electrical bill.
 Plus it didn’t work when the power was out (then again, neither does the ceiling fan).
-This year, I had the brilliant idea (!) to keep the bathroom door open (except when in use, of course) and voila!
+Last year, I had the brilliant idea (!) to keep the bathroom door open (except when in use, of course) and voila!
 The bathroom is warm in the morning.
 Well, maybe not warm, but at least there are no icicles hanging from the shower head.
 Problem solved.

 5. Good insulation is your friend.